bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L288-L304)]

-These examples do the same thing, i.e. pass in variable `isDarkTheme` to the cascading parameter `IsDarkTheme`.
+These examples do the same thing, i.e. passing the variable `isDarkTheme` to the cascading parameter `IsDarkTheme`.

 1. The first example uses the `CascadingValue` factory method in <xref:Bunit.ComponentParameterFactory> to pass the unnamed parameter value.
 2. The second example uses the `Add` method on the <xref:Bunit.ComponentParameterBuilder`1> to pass the unnamed parameter value.